Diagnostic Procedures for Cancer: Overview

 X-ray.
-Images of bones, certain organs and tissues produced by a controlled beam of radiation.
+Images of bones, certain organs, and tissues are made with a controlled beam of radiation.

 Computed tomography (CT or CAT scan).
-This is an imaging test that uses X-rays and a computer to make detailed images of the body.
-A CT scan shows details of the bones, muscles, fat, and organs.
+This test uses X-rays and a computer to make detailed images of the body.
+It shows details of the bones, muscles, fat, and organs.

 Radionuclide or nuclear medicine scan.
-An imaging scan in which a small amount of radioactive substance is injected into the vein.
-A machine measures levels of radioactivity in certain tissues or organs, thereby detecting any abnormal areas or tumors.
+A small amount of radioactive substance is injected into the vein.
+A machine then measures levels of radioactivity in certain tissues or organs.
+It detects any abnormal areas or tumors.
 Some examples are bone scans and PET scans.

 Ultrasound.
-An imaging technique that uses high-frequency sound waves to produce an image on a monitor of the stomach organs, such as the uterus, liver, and kidneys.
+This test uses high-frequency sound waves to make an image on a monitor of the stomach organs, such as the uterus, liver, and kidneys.

 Magnetic resonance imaging (MRI).
-A noninvasive imaging procedure using strong magnetic fields and radio waves that provides detailed views of organs and internal structures without the use of X-rays.
+This test uses strong magnetic fields and radio waves to give detailed views of organs and internal structures without the use of X-rays.
 MRI scans can give different information than standard X-rays, ultrasound, and CT scans.

 Endoscopy.
-Use of a flexible tube with a lens or tiny camera (and a light on the end), which is connected to a computer screen, allowing the healthcare provider to see inside the hollow organs.
+A healthcare provider uses a flexible tube with a lens or tiny camera (and a light on the end), which is connected to a computer screen, to see inside the hollow organs.
 These include the esophagus, stomach, intestines, bladder, or uterus.
-Biopsy samples (tiny pieces of tissue) can be taken through the tube for further evaluation.
+Biopsy samples (tiny pieces of tissue) can be taken through the tube for more testing.

 Lab tests.
 These are done to examine blood, urine, other fluids, or tumor tissue from a biopsy.

 Biopsy.
-This is done to remove a sample of the suspicious tissue for exam in a lab by a pathologist.
-A biopsy can be done with several different procedures depending on the location of the tumor and size.
+This test removes a sample of the suspicious tissue.
+A pathologist looks at the tissue in a lab.
+A biopsy can be done with several different procedures depending on the location of the tumor and its size.
 Endoscopy, needle biopsy with image guidance, and surgical biopsy are a few examples.

-Once the cancer is diagnosed, an evaluation will be made to determine the extent (stage) of the cancer.
+Once the cancer is diagnosed, an evaluation will be made to find out the extent (stage) of the cancer.
 This is often done with some of the imaging tests described above.